JasonMorgan/personal_development/mental_health/controlling_anger_when_agitated.md

 ## Body Language

 It's become super clear to me that the first thing to do to maintain a calm and collected state when stressed is maintain a body position that reinforces that.
 Leaning forward, pointing, or gesturing all increase my level of agitation/aggression, that's not helpful.
 Instead keeping my shoulders rolled back and my hands crossed in front of my chest go a long way to keeping my feelings under wraps.
 I find it really hard to yell or bully when I keep my body like that.
-So that being said, in order to stay calm *Keep my shoulders rolled back and keep mt hands crossed in front of my chest.*
+So that being said, in order to stay calm **Keep my shoulders rolled back and keep my hands crossed in front of my chest.**

 ## Mental Exercises